joepv/joepv.github.io/_pages/hibernate.md

 The _door sensor_ sets it's value to `1` when I open the door, and sets it's value back to `0` when I close the front door.
 The _motion_ sensors keep their _value_ at `1` until the _alarm cancellation delay_ is reached (set with _parameter 6_).

 This is a problem.
 When I enter the garage to get some stuff before leaving the house the _value_ of the motion sensor stays `1` during the _alarm cancellation delay_, even if there is no motion anymore.
-If I grab something the garage and leave through the front door within this period the _value of the motion sensor is still' `1` and the lights go immediatly back on when opening the front door.
+If I grab something the garage and leave through the front door within this period the *value* of the motion sensor is still `1` and the lights go immediately back on when opening the front door.
 It took a while to figure this out!

-I found that the `lastBreached` parameter keeps a timestamp value from the last time motion was detected.
+I found out that the `lastBreached` parameter keeps a timestamp value from the last time motion was detected.
 In the LUA scene I check if the _active breach_ is within the _alarm cancellation delay_ parameter value (6).
 In my case this is _5 minutes_ (or 300 seconds).
 If this is the case I report no movement and it doesn't trigger the arrival scenario.

 Another problem is that if the sensor is not breached the _lastBreached_ value is `0`.
-The sensor is so fast the scene reads _0_ as there is motion detected and it thinks there is no movement.
+The sensor is so fast the scene reads 0 as soon there is motion detected and it thinks there is no movement.
 I fix this behaviour with the following code:

 ```lua
 local lastBreachedGarage = currentime - tonumber(fibaro:getValue(164, "lastBreached"))